Film Noir · The Grammar of Shadow

 One frame, five signals

-Tap a marker to read what that part of the composition is telling you — before any line of dialogue is spoken.
+Tap a marker to see what that part of the composition signals, before any line of dialogue.

 Read the frame

-Five devices are working at once in this single image.
-Tap any numbered marker to hear what it is quietly saying about the figure standing in the light.
+Five devices work at once in this single image.
+Tap any numbered marker to read what it signals about the figure in the light.

 How we know